metroproxyn/technical-writer-portfolio/API/task-manager-api/overview.md

 *   **Official JavaScript SDK** – [GitHub Repository](https://github.com/example) *(Example link)*
 *   **Postman Collection** – [Download Collection](./assets/postman-collection.json) *(Example asset)*
 *   **OpenAPI Spec** – [View Specification](./openapi.yaml) – The source of truth for this API.

+---

+*This is a sample API documentation project for portfolio purposes.
+All company names, endpoints, and data are fictional.*